multiversx/mx-docs/docs/sdk-and-tools/elastic-indexer.md

 In the `elasticindexer` configuration directory (`cmd/elasticindexer/config`), there is the `prefs.toml` file that can be used to configure the service.

-The supported config variables for web-socket section are:
-- `url`: URL for the WebSocket client/server connection as the port in the `ProxyUrl` described above.
-- `mode`: this flag describes the mode to start the WebSocket connector.
-Can be "client" or "server"
-- `data-marshaller-type`: possible values: json, gogo protobuf, should be compatible with observer host driver config
-- `retry-duration-in-seconds`: retry duration (receive/send ack signal) in seconds
-- `with-acknowledge`:  after a message will be sent it will wait for an ack message if this flag is enabled
-- `blocking-ack-on-error`: signals if in case of data payload processing error, we should send the ack signal or not
-- `acknowledge-timeout-in-seconds`: the duration in seconds to wait for an acknowledgment message, after this time passes an error will be returned

 The `config.web-socket` section has to be aligned with the one from observer node: